 Less Bath Time

-If you are in the midst of young kiddos and they are still taking a bath, consider reusing the water for the second child or having them bath together.
-Showers actually use less water then filling up the bathtub.
-Encourage your children to start showering and if they are hesitant offer them a bath a few times a week instead of daily.
+If you are in the midst of young kiddos and still taking a bath, consider reusing the water for the second child or having their bath together.
+Showers actually use less water than filling up the bathtub.
+Encourage your children to start showering, and if they are hesitant, offer them a bath a few times a week instead of daily.

 Those are my favorite ways we save in the bathroom.
-Sure there are plenty more ways, like turning down the hot water temperature, but let me tell you.
-All the saving I do on the above mentioned, means in the long long winter season my treat is a hot hot shower.
+Sure, there are many more ways, like turning down the hot water temperature, but let me tell you.

-It’s all about the balance and being mindful to what we are using and spending daily.
-It’s important to take a closer look and anything you may be overusing, or wasting in the bathroom.
+It’s all about balance and being mindful of what we use and spend daily.
+It’s important to look closely at anything you may be overusing or wasting in the bathroom.

-When you can start saving and being resourceful in one area of your life, you’ll notice it seeps on over to every other aspect.
-And that my friends is how financial freedom, peace, comfort and joy is found.
+When you start saving and being resourceful in one area of your life, you’ll notice it seeps onto every other aspect.
+And that, my friends, is how financial freedom, peace, comfort, and joy are found.